 Accelerator Stewardship Topic Areas are focused R&D efforts aimed at solving a specific accelerator application problem in a specific area.
-The desired end goal after 1-2 grant cycles (e.g. 3-6 years) is a working prototype technology.
-This Track has broad eligibility requirements,
+The desired end goal after 1-2 grant cycles (e.g. 3-6 years) is a working prototype technology at TRL-42.
+This Track has broad eligibility

-&lt;sup>1 The term "applied research" is used here in a manner consistent with colloquial usage in the field of accelerator R&D, referring to research that is in the early stages of development (TRL 0-4) and encompasses work leading to a first prototype that demonstrates scientific feasibility.
+1 The term "applied research" is used here in a manner consistent with colloquial usage in the field of accelerator R&D, referring to research that is in the early stages of development (TRL 0-4) and encompasses work leading to a first prototype that demonstrates scientific feasibility.
 It does not include R&D leading to a demonstration of suitability for a particular application nor does it include R&D supporting commercialization of a product.
-In the context of DOE's authorizing legislation all work supported here is of a basic or fundamental nature, and consequently excluded from cost sharing requirements per 42 USC 16352(b)(2).
+In the context of DOE's authorizing legislation all work supported here is of a basic or fundamental nature.

-see section III.A for more information.
+requirements, see section III.A for more information.
 Teams, comprising at a minimum an accelerator technology partner and an application partner, are expected to apply in this area, and develop a proposal that clearly defines the technology development pathway, teaming and management plan, IP allocation, and market opportunity (where applicable).

-Applicants must provide evidence of the Stewardship Customer's commitment to the proposed activity.
+Applicants must provide evidence of the Stewardship Customer's3 commitment to the proposed activity.
 This commitment may take the form of uncompensated effort; the provision of surplus materials, supplies, or equipment; the provision of access to facilities at no or reduced cost; voluntary cost sharing; mentoring, training, or coaching of personnel; or other methods of involving the Stewardship Customer in the proposed activity.
 See section III.B for more information.